jrnl-org/jrnl/docs/extending-jrnl.md

 from jrnl.plugins.exporter.text_exporter import Exporter as TextExporter

 class Exporter(TextExporter):
+    """
-    """This basic Exporter can convert entries and journals into JSON."""
+    This basic Exporter can convert entries and journals into JSON.
+    """

     names = ["json"]
     extension = "json"